Deccanis: Vijayanagara Wars

-The Bahmanids' aggressive confrontation with the two main Hindu kingdoms of the southern Deccan, Warangal, and Vijayanagar, made them renowned among Muslims as warriors of the faith.
+The Bahmanids' aggressive confrontation with the two main Hindu kingdoms of the southern Deccan, Warangal and Vijayanagar, made them renowned among Muslims as warriors of the faith.
 Ahmad Shah Bahmani I conquered Warangal kingdom in 1425, annexing it to the empire.
-The Vijayanagara Empire, which had subdued the Madurai Sultanate after a conflict lasting four decades, found a natural enemy in the Bahmanids of the northern Deccan, over the control of the Godavari-basin, Tungabadhra Doab, and the Marathwada country, although they seldom required a pretext for declaring war.
-Military conflicts between the Bahmanis and Vijayanagara were almost a regular feature and lasted as long as these kingdoms continued.
+The Vijayanagar empire, which had subdued the Madurai Sultanate after a conflict lasting four decades, found a natural enemy in the Bahmanids of the northern Deccan, over the control of the Godavari-basin, Tungabadhra Doab, and the Marathwada country, although they seldom required a pretext for declaring war.
+Military conflicts between the Bahmanids and Vijayanagara were almost a regular feature and lasted as long as these kingdoms continued.
 These military conflicts resulted in widespread devastation of the contested areas by both sides, resulting in considerable loss of life and property.
-Military slavery involved captured slaves from Vijayanagar and having them embrace a Deccani identity by converting them to Islam and integrating into the host society, so they could begin military careers within the Bahmani Kingdom.
+Military slavery involved captured slaves from Vijayanagar and having them embrace a Deccani identity by converting them to Islam and integrating into the host society, so they could begin military careers within the Bahmanid empire.
 This was the origin of powerful political leaders such as Nizam-ul-Mulk Bahri.

-Deccan sultanates
+Deccan Sultanates

-The five Deccan sultanates of diverse origins continued to identify as successor states of the Bahmanid dynasty as the basis of legitimacy, and minted Bahmanid coins rather than issue their own coins.
+The five Deccan Sultanates of diverse origins continued to identify as successor states of the Bahmanid dynasty as the basis of legitimacy, and minted Bahmanid coins rather than issue their own coins.
 The Nizam Shahs and Berar Shahs were founded by the heads of the Deccani Muslim party.
 The Adil Shahi Sultanate, which was founded by a Shia Georgian slave, also switched to a Deccani ethnic and political identity under Ibrahim Adil Shah I, who established Sunnism (the religion of the Deccani Muslims).
 He degraded the Afaqis (Persians) and dismissed them from their posts with a few exceptions, replacing them with nobles of the Deccani party.
 Uniting in a coalition under the leadership of Hussain Nizam Shah, the Nizam Shahi Sultan, the five Deccan Sultanates defeated the Hindu Vijayanagar empire in the Battle of Talikota, resulting in the Sack of Vijayanagara.
 Hussain Nizam Shah personally beheaded the Vijayanagar Emperor, Rama Raya.